These Magnet Gadgets Simplify DIY

 2. Wristband, Armband or Belt Clip

-Keep your nails, screws and nuts ‘n bolts at the ready and look très cool.
-The secret?
-Wear a stylish magnetized wristband, armband or belt clip to tote your very important bits of metal hardware wherever you may be working.
+Keep your nails, screws and nuts ‘n' bolts at the ready and look très cool.
+What's the secret?
+Wear a stylish magnetized wristband, armband, or belt clip to tote your very important bits of metal hardware wherever you may be working.

 3. Wall Pouch or Tray

 Another option to secure small metal items while you work is a magnetized pouch or tray which can be attached to a convenient surface like your toolbox, ladder or metal table.
-Even when turned upside down, it won’t lose its grip … unlike some of us human beings.
-This is super convenient when you are attempting to assemble flat pack furniture that comes with the precise number of hardware pieces you need and not one grommet more.
+Even if turned upside down, it won’t lose its grip … unlike some of us human beings.
+Super convenient when you're attempting to assemble flat pack furniture that comes with the precise number of hardware pieces needed and not one grommet more.